 WHAT NEEDS TO HAPPEN?

-- This is a problem that can be solved.
-There may not be a single simple solution, but concerted action and leadership from key market states to build recognition that IUU fishing is an environmental, economic and social problem so we can get the robbers that are stealing the world’s fish out of the water.
+- IUU fishing is an environmental, economic and social problem that can be solved.
+There may not be a single simple solution, but concerted action and leadership from key market states can get the robbers that are stealing the world’s fish out of the water.

 - Every commercial fishing vessel, just like every commercial maritime vessel [and commercial airliner] should have a unique vessel identifier which stays with it from the time it is built until it is scrapped.
-Every mobile phone has one, every automobile has one, so there’s no reason for huge industrial fishing vessels to be exempt from such a requirement.
+Every mobile phone has one, every automobile has one, so there’s no reason for huge industrial fishing vessels – or even small-scale vessels – to be exempt from such a requirement.

-- Coastal nations threatened by IUU fishing should require the use of tracking systems by all vessels operating in their waters and actively penalize those violating the law and purveyors of seafood should require that what they sell can be traced from ship to shelf.
+- Coastal nations should require the use of tracking systems by all vessels operating in their waters and actively penalize those violating the law; and purveyors of seafood should require that what they sell can be traced from ship to shelf –including requirements for information that prevent modern slavery.
+Those fishing the high seas should be required to track and report their activities in real-time and provide it publicly.
 Where legislative and enforcement efforts fail, market incentives can pick up the slack.

-- Research has shown that banning transshipments at sea is necessary to curb illegal fishing, unless effective and rigorous controls are in place, such as the presence of inspectors or qualified independent fisheries observers on board vessels to monitor activities.
+- Banning transshipments at sea, unless effective and rigorous controls are in place, such as the presence of inspectors or qualified independent fisheries observers on board vessels to monitor activities.

 - Increasing the incentives to take action and sanction IUU operators and those who support their activities by closing off access to key markets and ports and securing effective prosecutions of the true owners of the vessels.